Arts and Culture in The Capital

 If America had an officially designated “museum mile,” the National Mall would claim the title.
 This national park, located on the west end of Capitol Hill within walking distance of the Capitol Hill Hotel, features more than a dozen of the nation’s top museums, landmarks and cultural institutions.
 Sculpture gardens, historical museums, fine art meccas, interactive experiences and timeless statues draw thousands of visitors to Capitol Hill daily.

 All the wonders of the natural world are yours to explore at the Smithsonian’s Natural History Museum.
 From giant fossilized dinosaurs, to anthropological exhibits, to ancient civilizations, art, natural wonders and even fascinating undersea explorations, the Smithsonian is synonymous with learning by experiencing.
-Guests can even discover living exhibits like an insect zoo and butterfly garden.
-As one of the finest hotels near the Museum of Natural History in DC, the Capitol Hill Hotel is the ideal accommodation from which to launch your exploration of this world-renowned facility.

 The National Gallery claims one of the world’s top collections of fine art, highlights of which include the work of Edgar Degas and Roy Lichtenstein.
 Exhibitions run the gamut from architectural photographs to modern American prints and paintings to early works of Florentine publishing.